shisian512/shisian512.github.io/_posts/2025-12-25-sre-basics-2-error-budget-alerts-IR.md

 author: "Tan Shi Sian"
 ---

 > Summary: I’ve been learning SRE fundamentals by reading Google’s SRE materials and related articles.
-This post is Part 2 of a short series where I整理 what I’ve learned about error budgets, alerting, and incident response—and how these ideas directly affect release decisions and operational behavior.
+This post is Part 2 of a short series where I arrage what I’ve learned about error budgets, alerting, and incident response—and how these ideas directly affect release decisions and operational behavior.

 ## Series Overview